Farm Debt Mediation Regulations

 (4) A member shall not accept or hold any office or employment inconsistent with the member’s duties, including performing any of the duties of an expert, mediator or administrator under the Act.

-(5) Where it is necessary for the proper conduct of business, the Chairperson of an Appeal Board of one region may appoint a member of that Appeal Board to serve as a temporary member of an Appeal Board of another region.
+(5) When it is necessary for the proper conduct of business, the Chairperson of the Appeal Board of one region may appoint a member of that Appeal Board, including himself or herself, to serve as a temporary member of the Appeal Board of the other region.

 7 (1) The Chairperson of each Appeal Board shall preside at all meetings of the Appeal Board or a panel referred to in subsection 12(1) and has the supervision over, and direction of the work of, that Appeal Board including